CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 # What is Cyber Hygiene ?
-Cyber hygiene is the practice of using computer systems and other technological devices to maintain computer system health, keep data safe, well-protected, and improve online security.
-This could involve a routine to ensure identity safety – such as using different passwords for each account or just having a general awareness of the potential threats while using the technology.
+* Cyber hygiene is the practice of using computer systems and other technological devices to maintain computer system health, keep data safe, well-protected, and improve online security.

+* This could involve a routine to ensure identity safety, data integrity and confidentiality, having a general awareness of the potential threats while using the technology, etc.

-Having good cyber hygiene is important not only to maintain the health of your system, making it run quickly and smoothly, but also to protect it from nefarious means such as viruses, malware, and other malicous attacks trying to hurt the system.
-Cyber hygiene is also important to protect the users from hackers and thieves trying to access things such as your data, social media, or vital accounts such as banking.
+* Having good cyber hygiene is important not only to maintain the health of your system, making it run quickly and smoothly, but also to protect it from nefarious means such as viruses, malware, and other malicous attacks trying to hurt the system.

+* Cyber hygiene is also important to protect the users from hackers and thieves trying to access things such as your data, social media, or vital accounts such as banking.

 **Online fraud** is negatively affecting the lives of people both financially and psychologically, due to the losses victims of such crime are facing.
 Sometimes victims of online fraud suffer beyond financial loss, for example, also suffering from depression, frustration, or can even commit suicide.